Tottenham Hotspur F.C.: Statistics and records

 Steve Perryman holds the appearance record for Spurs, having played 854 games for the club between 1969 and 1986, of which 655 were league matches.
-Harry Kane holds the club goal scoring record with 270 goals scored.
+Harry Kane holds the club goal scoring record with 280 goals scored.

 Tottenham's record league win is 9–0 against Bristol Rovers in the Second Division on 22 October 1977.
 The club's record cup victory came on 3 February 1960 with a 13–2 win over Crewe Alexandra in the FA Cup.
 Spurs' biggest top-flight victory came against Wigan Athletic on 22 November 2009, when they won 9–1 with Jermain Defoe scoring five goals.
 The club's record defeat is an 8–0 loss to 1.
 FC Köln in the Intertoto Cup on 22 July 1995.

-The record home attendance at White Hart Lane was 75,038 on 5 March 1938 in a cup tie against Sunderland.
-The highest recorded home attendances were at their temporary home, Wembley Stadium, due to its higher capacity – 85,512 spectators were present on 2 November 2016 for the 2016–17 UEFA Champions League game against Bayer Leverkusen, while 83,222 attended the North London derby against Arsenal on 10 February 2018 which is the highest attendance recorded for any Premier League game.
+The record home attendance at White Hart Lane is 75,038 for a cup tie on 5 March 1938 against Sunderland.
+The highest attendance at the Tottenham Hotspur Stadium is 62,027 for a Premier League match against Arsenal on 12 May 2022.
+The highest recorded home attendances were at their temporary home, Wembley Stadium, due to its higher capacity – 85,512 spectators were present on 2 November 2016 for the 2016–17 UEFA Champions League game against Bayer Leverkusen, while 83,222 attended the North London derby against Arsenal on 10 February 2018, the highest attendance recorded for any Premier League game.